roccoq/rscrape/README.md

                          valid modes are fm ysf dmr dstar nxdn p25 i.e. -f ysf,dmr i.e. nxdn,p2f,dstar, etc
-                         if no filter is selected the default is to print all repeaters in radius
+                         if no filter is selected the default is to print all repeaters in radius -p --chirp      Prints an additional csv file that is CHIRP format.
+The CHIRP file has CHIRP_ added to the beginning of the file name. i.e. CHIRP_repeaters.csv
 ```